expenile/Counter-app/README.md

 ## Demo

-You can see a live demo of this app: [Live demo](#https://expenile.github.io/Counter-app/).
+You can see a live demo of this app:(#https://expenile.github.io/Counter-app/).